esrlabs/bake/documentation/_build/html/_sources/tips_and_tricks/qac.txt

     qacli view -P qacdata -m STDOUT

 - The first command creates the qac database.
 This is needed only once.
-- The second command builds the files.
+- The second command builds and analyzes the files.
 - The third command prints out the result.

 To make it easier, bake toolkit provides *bakeqac*.
 Instead of writing